Donut-Mod-Team/donut-mod/documentation/tibco_user_guide.md

 ### Tooltip

+#### Mod Version 1.1
 When hovering over the sectors a tooltip popup is shown.
-The tooltip is fully customizable from the main chart property settings(available in the desktop client only).
-The default values displayed are the ones selected in the axes.
+The tooltip is fully customizable from the main chart property settings (available in the desktop client only).
+The values and ratios displayed are the ones selected in the axes.

+#### Mod Version 1.0
+When hovering over the sectors a tooltip popup is shown.
+The values and ratios displayed are the ones selected in the axes.

 ### Semi-circle visualization